jsfuentes/Code-Cheatsheet/Docker/dockerfile.md

 # Dockerfile

+Check out https://hub.docker.com/search/?type=image for bases

 ## Dockerfile

-A Docker image consists of read-only layers each of which represents a Dockerfile instruction.
+A Docker image consists of read-only layers each of which represents a Dockerfile instruction

 ```dockerfile
 # Use an official Python runtime as a parent image